kuraga/rotorjs/README.md

 npm install rotorjs
 ```

-(Note: an ECMAScript 6+ & ESM-compatible environment is required.)
+(Note: Node JS 14+ as an ECMAScript 2015+ & ESM-compatible environment is required.)

-**Note**: current version of RotorJS is 0.7.0.
-But it [doesn't work](https://github.com/kuraga/rotorjs/tree/master/BLOCKERS.md).
-So current published version is [0.5.2](https://github.com/kuraga/rotorjs/releases/tag/v0.5.2) but it has been rewritten completely.

 ## Philosophy